Rightpoint/FRY/README.md

 [[FRYEventMonitor sharedEventMonitor] enable];
 ```

-FRY will attempt to determine an accessibility lookup for the view that was touched, to avoid using screen coordinates if possible and maximize the durability of these commands.
+FRY will attempt to use relative coordinates with accessibility lookup information for the view that was touched.
+This will maximize the reliability of these commands when UI changes occur.
 If no accessibility information can be found, absoulte screen coordinates will be used.

 # Installation